gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/additional-info.md

 the table [here](./configuration.md#store-properties) for more information.

-If you wish to submit different operations to different graphs in the same query you can do this by omitting and graph ID options on the outer operation chain.
+If you wish to submit different operations to different graphs in the same query you can do this by omitting any graph ID options on the outer operation chain.
 You can then specify the graph IDs on the individual operations in the chain instead.
 An example of this can be seen below: